Not looking for a degree? Take a graduate course online and learn something new!

 Course Description: This course will investigate some of the ethical dimensions of a life in professional science, examining dimensions of environmental and natural resource science and policy in the context of globalization, global change, and climate change.
-The course builds on the communications skill set of the science communication course by including a module on the role of science in society.
 Students critically evaluate the ethical dimensions of common scientific practice and policy issues related to sustainability and natural resources.

 Course Description: This course guides students through the creation of a capstone project.
 Students from all degree tracks solve real-world problems through the application of the variety of skills and knowledge acquired during their master’s experience.
 Students work to develop projects that demonstrate transdisciplinary thinking, analyze complex systems, and develop and communicate solutions to posed problems.
 Note: Must be scheduled by an advisor in accordance with academic plan.

 Course Description: This course is the culminating experience of obtaining the M.S. of Professional Science degree at Unity College.
 Students will work to solve real-world problems through application of the variety of skills and knowledge acquired during their master’s experience.
 Collaborators work to demonstrate transdisciplinary thinking, analyze complex systems, and develop and communicate solutions to posed problems.
 Students will complete their capstone projects in their fields of interest.
 Note: Must be scheduled by an advisor in accordance with academic plan.